We access top talent who do not respond to advertising. These are candidates who have to be recruited for your opportunity.

 We consult with our clients on salary considerations and position description.
 The work we do upfront helps to ensure an optimal outcome.

 We communicate candidate perceptions, and interview dynamics that may not otherwise be communicated by the candidate.
 We can address and mediate issues that may be uncomfortable for either party.

 We obtain and check references which an employer may not be able to access.
 We provide access to background investigation, including criminal and drug screening, as required.

-Post-placement we provide follow-up and counseling if needed for the new hire to ensure retention during the first three critical months of employment.
+Post-placement we provide follow-up and counseling if needed for the new hire to ensure retention during the initial months of employment.